haruperi/RH-Thrust-Candles/README.md

 -   **Bearish Thrust:** A bearish candle is considered a "strong" thrust if its closing price is lower than the low prices of the `Look Back Candles` number of preceding candles.
 Otherwise, it's considered a "weak" bearish candle.
 -   **Neutral Candles:** If a candle's open and close prices are the same (e.g., a Doji), its color is not changed by this indicator.

+A private variable `_lastThrust` keeps track of the direction of the last strong thrust (1 for bullish, -1 for bearish, 0 initially).

 ## Parameters

 The indicator has the following configurable parameters: